Dr-Wahab/Bridge-Pier-with-Soil-Structure-Interaction-OpenSeesPy-/README.md

 Acknowledge funding, collaborators, or data sources here.

 ## Contact
 For questions or contributions, open an issue or contact: Dr-Wahab (GitHub: @Dr-Wahab).
-Provide an email address if you wish to receive direct correspondence.

 ## Appendix: Common OpenSeesPy snippets
 Model initialization and basic commands: